awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 `state`
 The state of the compute environment\.
 If the state is `ENABLED`, the AWS Batch scheduler attempts to place jobs within the environment\.
 These jobs are from an associated job queue on the compute resources\.
 If the compute environment is managed, it can scale its instances out or in automatically based on job queue demand\.
 If the state is `DISABLED`, the AWS Batch scheduler doesn't attempt to place jobs within the environment\.
 Jobs in a `STARTING` or `RUNNING` state continue to progress normally\.
 Managed compute environments in the `DISABLED` state don't scale out\.
-However,after instances go idle, they scale in to the smallest number of instances that satisfies the `minvCpus` value\.
+However, after instances go idle, they scale in to the smallest number of instances that satisfies the `minvCpus` value\.
 Type: String
 Valid values: `ENABLED` \| `DISABLED`
 Required: No